 Our time here is finite, if you can, you should

-My body was in agony, it all felt familiar, I was so over the pain.
 The aftermath of my Costa Rica surf accident rumbled on.
 The colour in my normally bright life had dimmed.
+Daily life tainted by a cloud called struggle.

-He asked that standard question, ‘What are your next travel plans?’, and I shrugged, before following up with “No idea, I need to get my health back”.
+I shrugged before following up with a response from my cloudy struggling mind, “No idea, I need to get my health back”.
 In my mind I was mumbling, “There is no travel with a broken body”.
-How doom and gloom.

 Although I was standing in pain, breathing through my despair, I could spot a self-made excuse a mile off.
-His reason for not visiting Japan seemed logical 'You need to give it a good three weeks'.
-But, also, it is not true.

 I visited Japan in 2015.
 Travelling Tokyo, Kyoto, Noto and Osaka over 8 days.